qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 </ul>

 *Explanation*:
- An effective way to circumnavigate the backpropagation problems were explored in the GradCAM [[5]](#1610.02391) by Selvaraju et al. This paper was a generalization of CAM [[6]](#1512.04150) algorithm given by Zhou et al., that tried to describe discriminative powers of an image using fully connected layers.
+ An effective way to circumnavigate the backpropagation problems were explored in the GradCAM [[5]](#1610.02391) by Selvaraju et al. This paper was a generalization of CAM [[6]](#1512.04150) algorithm given by Zhou et al., that tried to describe attribution scores using fully connected layers.
 The idea is instead of trying to propagate back the gradients, can the activation maps of the final convolutional layer could directly be used to infer downsampled relevance map of the input pixels.
 The downsampled heatmap is upsampled to obtain a coarse relevance heatmap.

 *Algorithm*: